Israel-Iran War Scenarios: Who Will Strike First?

 Israel under fire

-A northern war will pose an extreme challenge to the IDF and to Israel’s home front, the INSS says.
+A regional war with the Iran axis will pose an extreme challenge to the IDF and to Israel’s home front, the INSS says.
 The expert team estimates that a conflict will erupt with little advance notice or possibly without any warning.
 Below are the highlights of the massive assault Israel is likely to face:

 During the war, Israel will be hit with unprecedented firepower from multiple directions.
-The study predicts that Hezbollah will fire over 1,000 missiles daily, including dozens or hundreds of precise munitions.
+The study predicted that Hezbollah will fire over 1,000 missiles daily, including dozens or hundreds of precise munitions [more up-to-date estimates are even higher].
 Long-range missiles may also be fired from Syria and possibly from Iraq.

 Precision-guided missiles will target strategic military and civilian sites, including power stations, refineries, airports, army bases and air defenses.
-The experts expect the Iran axis to also fire at government buildings in Jerusalem and IDF headquarters in Tel Aviv.
+The experts expect the Iran axis to also fire at government buildings in Jerusalem and at IDF headquarters in Tel Aviv. [here’s more info on the expected missile assault on Jerusalem]

 In parallel, unguided munitions will target Israel’s population centers along with precision missiles in order to overwhelm anti-missile batteries.
 Enemy forces will continue to pound the home front with barrages even if the IDF invades Lebanon, the study says.